LazyRacc00n/NetworkAnalysis_2Assignment/README.md

 ## Part 1

-For the first part of the assignment we performed the experiments of the option number 1, which plans to perform *robustness* test on small graph.
+For the first part of the assignment we performed the experiments of the option 1, which plans to perform *robustness* test on small synthetic graphs.
-The tests of the robustness are performed simulating different types of attack, turning off nodes with some critera:
+The tests of the robustness are performed simulating different types of attack, removing nodes according to the listed critera:

 - **Higest betweenness**.
 - **Highest degree nodes**.
 - **Higest pagerank**.
 - **Random Nodes**.

-For each of the above techniques is performed the test of the robustness as following: fixed one tecnique, is choosen the node and it is removed, and then is saved the current size of the giant componte and the diameter.
-After the execution of the tests for each technique, the results are plotted in order to compare the behavior of the networks with different types of attacks.
+The robustness is given by the current size of the diameter and the giant component, which are measured every time a node is removed from the network

 </br></br>